 Orange County Beach Camping

 Doheny State Beach features 114 campsites.
 Not all of the sites are directly on the beach, but if you are lucky enough to reserve a beachfront campsite you will be only steps to the Pacific Ocean.
-If you are only visiting for the day Doheny Beach has plenty of offer.
+If you are only visiting for a day trip Doheny Beach has plenty of offer.
 Picnic tables, bike rentals, and a paved beach trail all the way to San Clemente.

 Locals would like to keep this place to themselves, but the state of California has provided plenty of parking space so we can all enjoy this wonderful beach.
 The bluff-top campground has 160 campsites to choose from.
 Most sites do not have a beach view however if you can get a reservation next to the canyon the ocean is visible.